 Another awesome thing about this cake is that I used actual chocolate bars to make it chocolate instead of just buying cocoa powder.
 Why?
-My grocery store NEVER has quality cacao powder but it does have organic dark chocolate bars, I used Green & Black’s 70 Percent Dark Chocolate .
+My grocery store NEVER has quality cacao powder but it does have organic dark chocolate bars, I used Green & Black’s 70 Percent Dark Chocolate.
 This also makes it pro level chocolate lover chocolaty.
-Next time I want to try it with Lily’s Sweets 70 Percent Dark Chocolate, because I love it, and no sugar.
+Next time I want to try it with Lily’s Sweets 70 Percent Dark Chocolate because I love it, and no sugar.

-Decadent Plantain Chocolate Cake
+Decadent Paleo Chocolate Cake with Caramel Sauce

 - Prep Time: 20